Why ODU for Nursing - Neonatal Nurse Practitioner?

 ODU is proud to have a simulation lab set-up as a birthing room that includes a birthing mother, preterm infant and a term infant.
-We also collaborate with Eastern Virginia Medical School's Standardized Patient Program, one of the largest in the U.S. You will be required travel to ODU's main campus for scheduled training and/or testing in these facilities at certain points in the program.
+We also collaborate with Eastern Virginia Medical School's Standardized Patient Program, one of the largest in the U.S. You will be required travel to ODU's School of Nursing in Virginia Beach for scheduled training and/or testing in these facilities at certain points in the program.
 You also will participate in a practicum providing direct patient care in a newborn nursery, or in a level II, III, or IV NICU.

 Instructors in this program are all ODU faculty.
 They are involved in healthcare nationally, and have both the practical and research experience to prepare you for this demanding yet rewarding career.
 Also, ODU's School of Nursing maintains a strong relationship with The Children’s Hospital of the King’s Daughters (CHKD) in Norfolk, the only freestanding, full-service, not-for-profit children’s hospital in the Commonwealth of Virginia.

 ODU's NNP curriculum is designed to guide you on a continuous path from BS/BSN to MSN to DNP.
 You can earn this Neonatal Nurse Practitioner MSN and continue your studies in ODU's Advanced Practice Doctor of Nursing Practice (DNP) degree program.
 Traineeship grants may be available to assist with tuition, dependent on grant funding.